FanAttic-dev/cuda-project/CUDA.md

 - beware of synchronization blocks
 - use many threads to hide memory latencies
   - while some warp is waiting for memory, the scheduler can run other warp
+- don't run too many threads due to power consumption
+  - rather assign more work to one thread